hms-douglas/kapture/README.md

 - Download the source code, or clone this repository, and build the app using Android Studio.

 <h4>Option 2:</h4>
-- Download the apk (link above) and manually install it on your phone¹;
+- Download the phone apk (link above) and manually install it on your phone¹;
   </br>
   </br>
   ¹ Google Play Protect might block the installation.
 In this case, disable it, install, then enable it.